cloudtools/atc53/README.rst

 =====

 atc53 - library to create `AWS Route53 Traffic Policy Document`_ descriptions.

-This library operates in a similar fashion to `troposphere`_ , aiming for compatibility and familiarity when defining infrastructure.
+This library operates in a similar fashion to `troposphere`_ by aiming for compatibility and familiarity when defining infrastructure.

 Installation
 ============

-As this code is not yet published to pypi, please use pip to install from
-Github:
+atc53 can be installed using the pip distribution system for Python by issuing:

 .. code:: sh

-    $ pip install git+ssh://git@github.com/cloudtools/atc53
+    $ pip install atc53

 Examples
 ========